How the sales funnel works

 Key takeaways

-- Invest in retention strategies like follow-up emails, loyalty programs, and responsive customer support because selling to existing customers costs five to 25 times less than acquiring new ones and can generate 140% more revenue over time.
+- Invest in retention strategies like follow-up emails, loyalty programs, and responsive customer support, because selling to existing customers costs five to 25 times less than acquiring new ones and can generate 140% more revenue over time.

 What is a sales funnel?

 A sales funnel is a step-by-step model that maps the journey a potential customer takes from first discovering your business to making a purchase.
+It helps you visualize where prospects are in the buying process so you can guide them toward a sale.

 The funnel starts wide at the top of funnel (TOFU), where prospects first become aware of your brand.
-As leads move through each stage, the funnel narrows.
-Some drop off due to lack of interest, budget constraints, or alternative solutions.
+As leads move through each stage, the funnel narrows because some drop off due to lack of interest, budget constraints, or alternative solutions.
+By the bottom of funnel (BOFU), only the most qualified leads remain, ready to buy.

 For example, imagine an online store selling speciality coffee beans.
-A customer might discover the brand through Instagram, then browse the website, join the email list for a 10% discount, add a bag of beans to their cart, and finally complete the purchase.
+A customer might discover the brand through Instagram, browse the website, join the email list for a 10% discount, add a bag of beans to their cart, and finally complete the purchase.

 What are the sales funnel stages?